geekbgm/Deepframe-python/README.md

 # Deepframe-python
-framework for machine learning(e.g., like tensor flow and pythorch did)
+framework for machine learning(e.g., like what tensor flow and pythorch did)